-On October 11th a workshop on the European Banking Union and its instruments will take place at the European University Institute, jointly organized by the ADEMU project and the Law department of the EUI.
+On October 11th a workshop on the European Banking Union and its instruments was held the European University Institute, jointly organized by the ADEMU project and the Law department of the EUI.

 The full programme of the conference can be downloaded here.